tabarra/txAdmin-recipes/README.md

     - Major: multiple updates, chances of breaking something;
     - Minor: small updates, settings change and features added;
     - Patch: changing description, some minor text or something like that.
+- Your recipe must not violate or facilitate violation of any license or copyright, so it should only contain resources that are open source (eg GPLv3/MIT/Apache) or sharable (eg Creative Commons).
+Please make sure it does not contain any leaked content.
+Although it is hard to find a scenario where a recipe could _directly_ violate any license, this is a headache that we must try to avoid;

 ****
 <p align="center">